winninggodspower/Pdf-Table-To-Excel/Readme.md

 4. Test the project with.
     ```console
-    python main.py foo.pdf
+    python main.py foo.pdf foo.xlsl
     ```

-    the last paremeter should be the file location + filename
+    the first paremeter after the main.py is the file location + filename while the second paremeter is the output file needed.

-    e.g: say i have a file in downloads, the command will be
+    e.g: say i have a file in downloads and wants to convert in to excel file in document folder, the command will be
     ````console
-    python main.py C:\Users\<Username>\Downloads\filename.pdf
+    python main.py C:\Users\<Username>\Downloads\filename.pdf C:\Users\<Username>\Documents\filename.xlsx
     ````

     > Hope this helps